 Susan is pushing for a greater focus on issues of fairness and high-quality standards, including increased access to early education, efforts to make college more affordable and help students pay off their loans.
 Recognizing quality teachers are key to successful students, Susan is pushing for funding recruit and train new teachers and principals, and provide teachers with opportunities for professional development.
 Smart fiscal responsibility shouldn’t hurt our students and schools, which are directly responsible for our country’s future.
 That is why Susan continues to support funding for crucial education initiatives like pre-k for all, Pell Grants for college students, IDEA for disabled children, Impact Aid for military students, and Title I funds for disadvantaged children.

-Higher Education and Workforce Training Subcommittee
+Higher Education and Workforce Investment Subcommittee

 Ending No Child Left Behind